OUCRU-Modelling/serosv/docs/index.md

 `serosv` is an easy-to-use and efficient tool to estimate infectious diseases parameters (seroprevalence and force of infection) using serological data.
-The current version is based on the book “Modeling Infectious Disease Parameters Based on Serological and Social Contact Data – A Modern Statistical Perspective” by [Hens et al., 2012 Springer](https://link.springer.com/book/10.1007/978-1-4614-4072-7).
+The current version is mostly based on the book “Modeling Infectious Disease Parameters Based on Serological and Social Contact Data – A Modern Statistical Perspective” by [Hens et al., 2012 Springer](https://link.springer.com/book/10.1007/978-1-4614-4072-7).

 ## Installation